3.2. mango_wlan Kernel Module

 stations/<station MAC address>/mango_wlan

 This file provides Tx and Rx statistics about the link to a particular station.
 These statistics are organized according to PHY rate and MCS.
-It also provides statistics on the number of retries needed in each rate stage of the Minstel rate control algorithm.
+It also provides statistics on the number of retries needed in each rate stage of the Minstrel rate control algorithm.

 mango_latency_debugfs